Mtpaa/MappingTime/README.md

 *to do:*

-- build a function to get ALL Informations of the geosjon visualized ~~into the sidebar~~
+- build a function to get ALL Informations of the geosjon visualized
+- design sidebar and popupBox
+- make the variables duration and steps interaktive for the user ~~into the sidebar~~
   ~~(For Picturesvisualization over URL...change im Backend geojson-file new column "IMG_URL")~~
-- a function to read ot the graphical informations of th geojson-file and visualizided the animated layer of the map
+- a function to read ot the graphical informations of the features and visualizided the animated layer of the map